joao-frohlich/cpython/Doc/library/dis.rst

       The :pep:`626` :meth:`~codeobject.co_lines` method is used instead of the :attr:`~codeobject.co_firstlineno` and :attr:`~codeobject.co_lnotab`
       attributes of the :ref:`code object <code-objects>`.

-   .. versionchanged:: 3.13
-      Line numbers can be ``None`` for bytecode that does not map to source lines.

 .. function:: findlabels(code)